munificent/craftinginterpreters/book/resolving-and-binding.md

 ```

 Here, we know that the `a` being printed is the variable declared on the
 previous line, and not the global one.
-The dynamic execution of the program
+Running the program doesn't -- *can't* --
-doesn't affect this.
-In other words, the scope rules are part of the *static*
+affect this.
+The scope rules are part of the *static* semantics of the language,
-semantics of the language, which is why it's also called **"static scope"**.
+which is why they're also called **"static scope"**.

-I've never really spelled out Lox's static scoping rules.
-They are similar to
-languages you are familiar with like C and Java, so I assumed you had the right
-idea already.
-Now is a good time to be <span name="precise">more precise</span>:
+I haven't spelled out those scope rules, but now is the time for <span
+name="precise">precision</span>:

 <aside name="precise">

 This is still nowhere near as precise as a real language specification.
-An
+Those
-official language spec must be unambiguous such that even a Martian our an
+docs must be so explicit that even a Martian or an outright malicious programmer
-outright malicious implementer would implement the correct semantics as long as
+would be forced to implement the correct semantics provided they followed the
-they followed the letter of the spec.
+letter of the spec.

-That level of clarity is important when a language may be implemented by
+That exactitude is important when a language may be implemented by competing
-multiple competing companies who have an incentive to have their implementations
-be incompatible with each other to lock customers into their own
+companies who want their product to be incompatible with the others to lock
-implementations.
-For this book, we don't need to worry about that kind of ill
+customers onto their platform.
+For this book, we can thankfully ignore those
-intent.
+kinds of shady shenanigans.

 </aside>

-**A variable usage refers to the preceding variable declaration with the same
+**A variable usage refers to the preceding declaration with the same name in the
-name in the innermost scope that encloses the expression where the variable is
+innermost scope that encloses the expression where the variable is used.**
-used.**

 There's a lot to unpack in that: